Being more energy efficient in your home could help you save money on your annual heating bills. It can also help to reduce your carbon footprint.

 - Washing your clothes at 30˚C uses around 40% less electricity over a year than washing at 40˚C or higher.
 That’s a £6 annual saving*2.

-- Replacing a traditional light bulb with a Compact Fluorescent Lamp (CFL) of the same brightness will save around £5 per year, or £70 over the lifetime of the bulb*4.
+- Replacing a traditional 100W incandescent lightbulb with an equivalent LED will save around £6 per year, or £170 over the lifetime of the bulb*4.

 To learn more about how you can save energy in the home, read our energy saving guides.